 In some instances, a settlement of a lump-sum may be appropriate.
 But, it is important to consider all options.
 Becoming educated about your options will help you make an informed decision.
 An attorney can assist you in this process.
 Once the settlement is worked out among the parties, a judge must review it for the party to receive any equities.
 The judge may read certain parts of the settlement, and ask the former employee if they fully understand the agreement.

-Chester County Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Represent Injured Workers
+Chester County Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Represent Injured Workers